 If your beer is not at final gravity, but you have a good idea of where it will finish, then you can prime taking into account remaining gravity points.
 See Final Gravity for more information.

-Alternatively, beer can be kegged and force carbonated, and then bottle filled from the keg using a beer gun or some other device.
+Alternatively, beer can be kegged and force carbonated like any other beer.
+Beer can be then bottle/crowler/can filled from the keg using a beer gun or some other device.
+Anecdotes from some brewers have reported a higher chance of THP production when force carbonating some mixed fermentation beers (see the THP page for more information).
 See Package Types below for more information on kegging in general.

 Bob Sylvester's Priming Guide

-Bob Sylvester from Saint Somewhwere Brewery describes his method to bottle conditioning saison/farmhouse style beers on a commercial scale (amounts are for a 7 barrel/217 gallon batch of beer) .
-This method achieves high carbonation levels that are appropriate for saison styles.
-The sugar levels listed assume the beer is not barrel aged and has residual volumes of CO2 :
+Bob Sylvester from Brasserie Saint Somewhere describes his method to bottle conditioning saison/farmhouse style beers on a commercial scale (amounts are for a 7 barrel/217 gallon batch of beer) .
+This method achieves high carbonation levels that are appropriate for saison styles, which targets about 2.5 volumes and is low enough to account for some minor attenuation in the bottle .
+The sugar levels listed assume the beer is not barrel aged and has residual volumes of CO2 (approximately 0.86) :

 - All my beers have a final gravity of pretty much zero.
 I use plain cane sugar.
 I've found it to be pretty yeast friendly and the results are faster with sucrose.
 Not sure why dextrose became popular.
 Most of us don't brew with corn, so why add it at packaging.